straktormedia/file-sharing-app/README.md

 ## Bugs

-get_username.php and get_user_data.php could be one file.
+display:none is not the best practice for not showing share,delete buttons get_username.php and get_user_data.php could be one file.
 Existing email/username on registration is not working correctly.
 Progress bar is giving an error althought it works.